fuckingdigital/textator/README.md

 const input = 'Some super cool text which contains a [link](http://example.com) and... \n also a line break.';

-const output = customParser(input);
+// maybe better serialize your input before processing it. const output = customParser(input);

 console.log(output);